5 A Side Football: Everything You Need to Know!

 Whether you play indoors, outdoors, on grass, on astroturf, or on a 3G pitch, London 5 a side football rules are more or less the same as those of an 11 a side game in terms of what’s allowed and what isn’t.
 As the name suggests, the key difference between the two games is the number of players on each team.

 This means that all team members are subject to the same rules as in a normal-sized game.
-For example, foul play is penalised as usual and no handballing for outfield players, just to name a few.
+Some of the more obvious rules that are shared are that foul play is penalised and no use of the hand (for outfield players) is allowed.
 Despite the similarities, some rules do differ in 5 a side – for example, no slide tackling, the head height rule, and the goalkeeper’s area – but we’ll go into these in more detail shortly.

 If you’re going to join a five a side football league in London, you need the right sized 3G pitch.
 These pitches are the same as those played on in 6 a side.
-According to the FA’s handbook, a 5 a side league field should have the following dimensions:
+According to the FA’s rules handbook, a 5 a side league pitch should have the following dimensions:

-During an official match, London team members should wear a t-shirt or jersey, shorts, shin pads/guards, football socks, and football boots.
-If you’re playing casually, then you can wear whatever you feel most comfortable in although we recommend you always stick to the right footwear depending on the surface you’re playing on to avoid any injuries.
+During a match, team members should wear a t-shirt or jersey that are similar colour to that of their team mates.
+Ideally team the team kit would be identical.
+Uniform shorts and socks are also preferable to easily identify who is a team mate and who is an opposition player.
+In most leagues shin pads/guards are mandatory to protect players from injury.
+Of course if you’re playing casually, then you can wear whatever you feel most comfortable in although we recommend you always stick to the appropriate footwear depending on the surface you’re playing on to avoid injuries.
+See below for more on footwear options.

 There are various different types of footwear for football to choose from depending on the surface you’re playing on and, of course, your personal preference.
 Here’s a breakdown of the different types available and the best turf to wear them on: